odbaruch/Raise-Status/content/issues/2024-02-01-slow-first-drafts-with-dynamic_subject-model.md

 *Update* - AWS is experiencing slowdowns overall this morning.
 Raise engineering is still investigating the root cause.

-*Update* - Engineering has identified the root cause of the slowdown and is working to implement a fix.
+*Update* - Engineering has identified the root cause of the slowdown and is working to implement a fix.\
+\
+*Update* - We are re-sending the morning First Drafts to all affected users.
+Please be on the lookout for your daily First Drafts in your email inbox shortly.